AnandPattanashetti/AnandPattanashetti/README.md

 ###

-<h2>Hello, I'm Anand Pattanashetti, a recent graduate with a passion for AWS DevOps.</h2>
+<h2>Hello, I'm Anand Pattanashetti, proficient in AWS DevOps with a strong background</h2>

 ###